joplin/plugin-templates/README.md

 ## Changelog
 See [CHANGELOG.md](https://github.com/joplin/plugin-templates/blob/master/CHANGELOG.md).

+## Supporting
+You can support the development of this plugin through [PayPal](https://paypal.me/nishantwrp).
+Also, do consider supporting the development of the main Joplin app through the official [donate page](https://joplinapp.org/donate/).

 ## Contributing
 Contributions to this plugin are most welcome.
 Feel free to open a pull request or an issue.
 Make sure to use [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/) if you're creating a pull request.